 Mmmm…..Alfredo!
-I’ve been wanting to post a recipe for a simple Alfredo Sauce for a couple of weeks now.
 I’ve seen a lot of Alfredo sauce recipes pop up on Facebook and Pinterest lately.
 Most claim to be the easiest or the best or copycat Olive Garden recipes, however they are all pretty much the same recipe.
 They take a basic Alfredo sauce recipe and add cream cheese to it.
 Now I’m not saying these recipes are bad by any means.
 They do taste good.
 However, adding cream cheese to an already rich and somewhat fattening Alfredo sauce is just too heavy for my tummy.
 Let me show you how to make the perfect Alfredo sauce without unnecessary ingredients that turns out perfect every time!

 I’ve been a little bit fascinated with the addition of cream cheese to an Alfredo sauce.
 The “why” of it, anyway.
 Alfredo sauce is already rich, flavorful and creamy, so why add cream cheese.
 The conclusion I’ve come to is that many people become frustrated when making a traditional Alfredo sauce because it can break and curdle and they don’t understand why.
 Cream cheese stabilizes the sauce making it harder to break and curdle.
 However it does make it super thick and when used in large amounts makes the sauce “gluey”.
 So what causes a traditional Alfredo to break and curdle?
 Two things actually.
 Using low fat cream, light cream, or half and half and then overheating the sauce.
 You want to use heavy cream because of the high fat content.
 The fat is what is going to thicken your sauce and it holds up at higher temperatures.
 Over heating or boiling lower fat content creams or milk breaks it down and causes the grainy, curdled texture.
 So if you use heavy cream and just simmer your sauce, you will end up with a perfect and delicious Alfredo sauce every time.